I was fortunate enough to watch Chris Packham displaying his photography while presenting his passion for saving wildlife around the world.

 - Write the dialogue

 Preparation to a presentation is the key!
 Write the whole dialogue, rehearse then rehearse again.
-Another tip (having learned through being a mason) is to recite it out loud, not just in your head.
+Another tip is to recite it out loud, not just in your head.

 - Deep breathing

 This helps slow the racing heart down.
 Pace the speech to insure you don’t deliver too quickly.
 Try to mimic conversation speed.